Wells, Knox, No. 16 Marshall outmuscle Massachusetts 51-10 - WHIZ News

 UMass converted on fourth down from its 34 late in the third quarter.
 But on the next play, Jamare Edwards stripped the ball from Koch, and Marshall’s Darius Hodge picked up the loose ball and advanced it to the Minutemen 16.

-Wells hit Xavier Gaines in the end zone two plays later to put Marshall ahead 44-10.
-Gaines had a 13-yard TD grab later in the period.
+Wells hit Gaines in the end zone two plays later to put Marshall ahead 44-10.
+Gaines, who also had a 13-yard TD grab later in the period, has helped minimize the loss of top receiver Broc Thompson to injury last month.

 Koch finished 12 of 18 for 99 yards before being replaced in the fourth quarter by redshirt freshman Garrett Dzuro.